-A new study in the Nature journal Scientific Reports has found that an EEG (electroencephalogram) recording of an infant’s brain waves at age 14 months significantly predicts their childhood IQ at age 7.
+Brain waves and child development: a new study in the Nature journal Scientific Reports has found that an EEG (electroencephalogram) recording of an infant’s brain waves can predict that baby’s later IQ.

-Infants show increases in the frontal theta brain-wave oscillations when they explore new toys or people, or when they expect a face to reappear during peekaboo.
+Infants show increases in the frontal theta brain waves when they explore new toys or people, or when they expect a face to reappear during peekaboo.
 Yet so far, there had been no scientific evidence that individual differences in these theta responses correlated with later cognitive outcomes.

 The search for infant predictors of later IQ has traditionally focused on what infants look at, and for how long.
 Paying extra attention to novelty, for example, shows moderate correlations of about 0.4 with later childhood IQ.
 But these measures only explain about 10% of the variance in infants’ cognitive skills.

-Directly measuring infats’ brain activity is the next logical step, the authors of the current study propose.
+Directly measuring infants’ brain waves is the next logical step, the authors of the current study propose.
 And EEG provides the ideal method, as it is both non-invasive and “infant-friendly.”

 Moreover, it allows researchers to record brain activity in real-time during natural behavior, for example during learning processes.